Grant-CP/practitioner-guides/README.md

 # Description of Contents

 This repository holds code used in creating the practitioner guides published on the ADA website ([link](https://provost.uoregon.edu/ada/practitioner-guides)).
-Right now the code regarding topic modeling and preprocessing is in place, while the code required for the relevant word appendices will be added soon.
+Right now the code regarding topic modeling (LDA), relevant words (TF-IDF), and preprocessing is in place, while additional tutorials and a simplified topic modeling notebook will be added soon.
 Additionally a forthcoming methods paper at https://provost.uoregon.edu/ada/practitioner-guides/methods will help to provide context for the contains of the code stored here.

 # Usage